WICG/webcomponents/proposals/DOM-Parts-Imperative.md

   confusing states.
 - **Cons**: Parts need to be aware of one another.

+## `ChildNodePart` After DOM Mutations

+A `ChildNodePart` can be constructed with a `previousSibling` and/or `nextSibling`.
+This raises the question of what happens if these nodes are mutated, such as being removed from the DOM or added underneath a different parent.

+### Option 1.
+Part validity

+It does not make sense to treat DOM parts as valid if the nodes in the DOM are not in a state that is logical.
+So a new validity concept could be introduced with the following constraints for `ChildNodePart`:

+1. `previousSibling` and `nextSibling` do not share the same parent
+1. Another `ChildNodePart` is overlapping, meaning it starts before `previousSibling` and ends between `previousSibling` and `nextSibling` or starts between `previousSibling` and `nextSibling` and ends after `nextSibling`.

+If a `ChildNodePart` is invalid, `.value` is empty string and setting it does nothing, and `.commit()` throws an Error.

+For `NodePart` and `AttributePart`, validity could also be whether the related `Node` was in a `document`, but it could also make sense to allow updates to disconnected `Node`s.

+### Option 2.
+Use an invisible markers after construction.

+`ChildNodePart` could create an invisible marker immediately after `previousSibling` and immediately before `nextSibling`, much like how `Range` works.
+This comes with all the drawbacks or `Range`, but does have better performance because they can only be added to via `ChildNodePart` APIs, and always are scoped to a single `Node`'s children.

+These invisible markers would not be `Node`s and so would be backwards compatible.
+DOM mutations would follow shrinking `Range` semantics, meaning the `ChildNodePart` would remove any `Node` that is removed in between the markers, and would only add a `Node` if it is added in between the markers.

 ## `PropertyPart` and `CustomCallbackPart`

 Adding the support to set a